TonnyKen/IVFinalProject/README.md

 ## Techniques we use for this project
 d3.js, javascript, JQuery, css, html

+## Code structure
+homepage.html : main page of our project css/style.css : css file
+js/main.js : use d3.js to draw charts in our page

 ## Pictures of our project
 ![alt text](https://raw.githubusercontent.com/TonnyKen/IVFinalProject/master/demopic/Picture1.png )